lieuzhenghong/competitive-programmers-core-skills/README.md

 We know that an exact algorithm for Knapsack is NP-complete (polynomial in the weight `W` of the knapsack).
 Given that our weight is 10^9, this is rather bad; we need to make use of the binary property of the weights.

-Recall that a greedy approach takign best ratio is not optimal.
+Recall that a greedy approach taking the best ratio is not optimal.
 Consider the following knapsack instance:

 ```
 3 4